 8. Fitting in the wrong Tires

-To obtain the maximum level of performance and the best level of grip, use the tires that have the same tread pattern for both the front and rear wheel.
+To obtain the maximum level of performance and the best level of grip, use the tires that have the same tread pattern for both the front and rear wheels.

 Riders often feel a difference in the vehicle’s balance and stability after installing different types of tires that have separate tread and wear patterns.